Coding a Graceful Breadcrumb Navigation Menu in CSS3

 gmail help

-If you’re nervous about supporting both styles you can choose between them for your own site.
-Most visitors will be using images by default, but dig through your website analytics tool if you want more precise visitors data.
+If you’re nervous about supporting both styles, you can choose between them for your own site.
+Most visitors will be using images by default, but dig through your website analytics tool if you want more precise visitor data.

 Bare-Bones HTML